 At the price range, this 30-55 lb bow is quite affordable.
 Adults, or even teens who are starting out, could find a lot of value in this bow.

 The accessories and add-ons probably aren’t appropriate for someone who is going to get serious in archery; however, if you’re very serious you may want to be stepping up to a more expensive model anyway.

-The flexibility and adjustments are really key here.
-You can use this bow even as a teen or smaller person who wants a quality bow.
+Flexibility and adjustments are really key here.
+You can use this bow even as a teen or a smaller person who wants a quality bow.